slowsigma/slowsigma/README.md

 - 👋 Hi, I’m @slowsigma
 - 👀 I’m interested in functional programming, EDM, and investing.
-- 🌱 I’m currently learning the OP-1 and discounted cash flow analysis.
+- 🌱 I’m currently learning the flute (concert C).
 - 💞️ I’d be happy to collaborate on any new ideas for C# combinator libraries (not parsing).
 - 📫 I can be reached at: slowsigma@hotmail.com